Robooto/robooto.github.io/_posts/2020-12-09-audio-context-pitch-shift.md

 let mediaStreamSource;
 let audioContext;

-function processAudioStream(stream) {
+// create the audio context then connect the stream to our audio destination (browser) function processAudioStream(stream) {
     audioContext = new AudioContext();
     mediaStreamSource = audioContext.createMediaStreamSource(stream);
     mediaStreamSource.connect(audioContext.destination);
 }

-document.querySelector("#get-mic").addEventListener(
+// Grab the media devices and passing in audio since we just want the mic
-  "click",
+// We pass the audio stream to our process function document.querySelector("#get-mic").addEventListener( "click",
   () => {